Woman: History

 The glyph (♀) for the planet and Roman goddess Venus, or Aphrodite in Greek, is the symbol used to represent the female sex.
 In ancient alchemy, the Venus symbol stood for copper and was associated with femininity.

 Culture and gender roles

 An Egyptian Muslim woman who works as a men's hairdresser to "confront the customs and traditions of her society and conquer their criticism."

 In recent history, gender roles have changed greatly.
 At some earlier points in history, children's occupational aspirations starting at a young age differed according to gender.
-Traditionally, middle class women were involved in domestic tasks emphasizing child care.
+Traditionally, middle class women were involved in domestic tasks emphasising child care.
 For poorer women, economic necessity compelled them to seek employment outside the home even if individual poor women may have preferred domestic tasks.
 Many of the occupations that were available to them were lower in pay than those available to men.